walles/waitinator/README.md

 - Test graph with both light and dark theme
 - Test graph both while counting up and counting down
+- Test graph with both ETAs being close
-- Test the graph when having just the single initial observation
+- Test graph with start time and initial ETA being close
 - Don't crash when going to the second screen and then back to the first screen again.
 Right now (on web) we crash on the periodic 0.5s timer.
 - Make a macOS app